patrickfnielsen/vscode-git-tag-push/README.md

 ## Features
 A simple extension to create a git tag and push it afterwards.

-If the tag follows SemVer, it will automatically increment the patch number.
-If its not the newest tag will be displayed per default.

 You can find the command under "Git: Tag & Push", it will ask for the version tag and a optional message.

+**Optional:**

+If the tag follows SemVer, it can automatically increment the patch number.

+If its not able to find a SemVer, the latest tag will be suggested.

 ## Settings
 The following settings exists to control the behavior of tag handling:

-git-tag-push.behavior.incrementSemVer

-git-tag-push.behavior.suggestLatestTag
+**git-tag-push.behavior.incrementSemVer**

+**git-tag-push.behavior.suggestLatestTag**

 ## Release Notes